Artificial Intelligence course structure

 Dr Ben Ralph

-Dr Ben Ralph is the Director of Studies for the Artificial Intelligence online MSc, and teaches on both the Artificial Intelligence and Computer Science online MSc.
+Dr Ben Ralph is the Lead Director of Studies for the Artificial Intelligence online MSc, and teaches on both the Artificial Intelligence and Computer Science online MSc.
 As a researcher Ben has mainly studied structural proof theory: in particular the problem of proof identity, using techniques including combinatorial proofs and Deep Inference, and before his PhD at Bath completed a Masters degree in Mathematics and Philosophy at the University of Oxford.
 Ben has also signed the pledge for sustainable research in theoretical Computer Science.